StrivenWord/td_reviews/source/about/index.md

 Tentatively, one review will be published each month, some time during the first weekend of the month.

 This blog is implemented using a static site generator; specifically, [Hexo](https://hexo.io/).
-It uses Hexo's default theme Landscape, with some mostly technical modifications.
+It uses Hexo's default theme [Landscape](https://github.com/hexojs/hexo-theme-landscape) (&copy; 2013 Tommy Chen, relased under the MIT License), with some mostly technical modifications.
 There is no commenting functionality.
 The website is hosted using [Netlify](https://www.netlify.com/).

 ## Subscriptions